 The central database will be updated through a request sent by the shopkeeper to the app.
 The database of the set quantity of ration given to a customer will be updated.

 A response to the shopkeeper about the update will be sent.
-Besides, an update on the quantity of inventory will also be displayed to Admin, so that they can manage inventory efficiently.
+Besides, it will also display the update on the quantity of inventory to the admin.

 Hence, this way you can use QR Codes in the ration management system.
 Now let’s see how the technology will help.